ryanstout/co2thermostat/README.md

 # Van CO2+Fan+Thermostat

 Code to maintain the air in my campervan.
 Opens the MaxxAir fan (via IR) when the CO2 level gets too high.
 Also a thermostat with adjustable hysteresis.
 Sorry there's no wiring diagram.
-Just put the right resistor(s) for your IR LED in place, wire up the buttons to the gpio and the rest is I2C.
+Just put the right resistor(s) for your IR LED in place, wire up the buttons to the gpio and the rest is I2C and a relay to connect/disconnect the furance line.

 # Parts List